 3) Use natural fabrics for upholstery and cushions.
 Opt for soft linens and washable cottons.
 White slip covers are perfect for this type of scheme as they can easily be laundered, maintaining a fresh, clean look.
 Vintage linens work well as the older they get, the softer they are and you can consider using a linen mix fabric that has some polyester to stand up to wear and tear.
 The fabrics to avoid for the coastal look are velvets, satins and man-made fabrics that have a shiny appearance.

 4) Keep it Natural.
 Timber is a great addition to a coastal scheme, in fact it really should be included in at least one guise, ideally in a few.
 Weathered finishes, limewashed timbers, reclaimed timbers and natural stone are ideal for a coastal look.
-Even white painted timber looks great as you still have that natural look.
+Even white painted timber or bricks look great as you still have that natural look.

 5) Employ layers of different textures.
 Use plenty of rugs to zone areas and to bring layers over stone and timber floors.
 Rugs made from wool, hemp and sisal are ideal in this setting with designs that are textured rather than plain suiting the look best.
 Avoid the traditional three piece seating solutions and use rattan chairs partnered with soft, squidgy sofas.
 Remember that pieces don’t have to match, they just need to comfortably sit alongside each other.
 The last thing you want in a classic coastal scheme is formality!